Lessons & Reflections on 1 Year of Travel

 • Reconnecting with the ocean and sunsets in a chill surf town in El Salvador

-• Spending my birthday, alone for the first time, on an island under the stars
+• Spending my birthday on an island under the stars

-• Allowing myself to just ‘be’ in a surf town in Nicaragua
+• Enjoying new friends, hammocks, and sunsets in a surf town in Nicaragua

 • Living on the Galapagos Islands & swimming with incredible wildlife